Aadarshprajapati777/Exchange-Platform/README.md

-# Distributed and Scalable Exchange Platform
+#  Scalable Exchange Platform

-Welcome to the Distributed and Scalable Exchange Platform project!
+Welcome to the Exchange Platform project!
 This platform is currently under development and is designed to handle high volumes of user traffic and data efficiently.
 The architecture employs a microservices approach with independent scaling capabilities, ensuring that each component can grow as the number of users increases.

 ## Key Components